-According to U.S. Bureau of Labor Statistics (BLS) data, employment of management analysts – including business analysts – is expected to grow 14% from 2014 to 2024, which is much faster than the average for all occupations.
+According to U.S. Bureau of Labor Statistics (BLS)*, employment of management analysts – including business analysts – is expected to grow 14% from 2018 to 2028, which is much faster than the average for all occupations.

 Business Analyst Job Duties

 Working as independent consultants or employed by large organizations, business analysts bring highly sought-after expertise to companies of all types and sizes.
 Evaluating and solving business challenges is the strong suit of these professionals; to accomplish this, they collect, review and analyze information that enables them to make sound recommendations.

 In their efforts to find new ways to control costs, increase efficiency or improve sales, business analysts may research other companies and industries to compare and measure performance guidelines.
 They typically prepare reports that summarize their findings and recommendations, and may also present their analysis to executive management in high-level meetings.